 I’ve heard a lot of people … “I don’t go because of such-and-such a situation.”
 But sometimes I feel that they exaggerate.
 The media exaggerates, people exaggerate, talk exaggerates, so they have a mistaken idea of what there really is in Matamoros.
 And yeah, they’re really afraid, I’ve seen … But like I said, people go many times per week.
 My parents live there and- nothing bad has happened.
 (8 July 2014)

-Alex used a specific discursive strategy, relatively common in the interviews, to counter media “exaggeration” about the troubles in Mexico: “My parents live there and- nothing bad has happened” and similar statements were used both as counterexamples to prevailing stereotypes about life in Matamoros and, again, to contrast firsthand, daily experience with rapidly proliferating “talk.”
-Another common strategy was to frame the situation in terms of probability – i.e., to acknowledge that, while it was possible that harm might befall one in Matamoros, it was improbable that “like as soon as you cross … well, you know, something’s going to happen to you,” as Cristina jokingly described the feelings of people who did not cross.
+Alex used a specific discursive strategy, relatively common in the interviews, to counter media “exaggeration” about the troubles in Mexico: “My parents live there and nothing bad has happened” and similar statements were used both as counterexamples to prevailing stereotypes about life in Matamoros and, again, to contrast firsthand experience with rapidly proliferating “talk.”
+Interestingly, other participants made the opposite observation about media coverage, mostly in reference to Mexican media: i.e., that newspapers, television stations, and so on could not be trusted because they were under political or criminal pressure to downplay the seriousness of the violence.
+Participants generally mentioned this, however, in order to make a similar underlying point: that it was impossible to know what was actually going on without personal knowledge of the situation, since media representations (whether originating in the U.S. and Mexico) were invariably biased, though in different directions.

-While not all participants took the time to criticize outsider representations of the borderlands at such length, others also affirmed the value of firsthand knowledge of life on both sides, even at the cost of fearing violence or coming face to face with poverty and hardship.
+Other participants also affirmed the value of firsthand knowledge of life on both sides, even at the cost of fearing violence or coming face to face with poverty and hardship.
 Mary described the difference between herself, a transfronterizo student, and students who only spent time in the U.S. this way:

 Knowing everything that goes on over there, I just think that’s something … I feel like since I actually go and like my grandma tells me of my cousins or whatever goes on with them, I feel like that … I just actually know what’s going on.
-(27 June 2014)
+(June 27, 2014)

-Ana, who, unlike Mary, had actually lived in Mexico during her university years, spoke of this contrast in much the same way:
+Ana, who, unlike Mary, lived in Mexico during her university years, spoke of this contrast in much the same way:

 Como que no cruzan, igual, y nada más por lo que escuchan, de que se dan una idea de cómo es la situación en México o cómo es estar viviendo en México.
 Pero una idea muy clara, pues no, no creo.